konstanzer/online-sports-betting/README.md

 Code or visualizing the odds is contained in the notebook.
 I used a linear regression (OLS) model and Pearson correlation to evaluate the consensus probabilities of bookmakers.
 I confirmed the hypothesis that aggregate odds are a strong predictor of the underlying probabilty of sporting event outcomes.

 *Figure 2*.
 The key point underlying the strategy.
 Bookie's provide odds of a soccer team winning, losing, or drawing the match at game time.
-The average of these adds is almost exactly the true, underlying probability of the event.
+The average of these odds is almost exactly the true, underlying probability of the event.
 Any bookie offering odds implicitly above this underlying probability, after accounting for a commission, is likely undervaluing their odds. (cutoff text of y-axis is the actual percentage of correct predictions at the given estimated probability)
 <img src="img/cons_prob.png" width="540"/>

 3. Build a model to identify mispriced odds.

-The author's built the original model in MATLAB while my notebook is in Python.
+The original model was built in MATLAB while my notebook is in Python.
 I encourage the interested reader to follow along with the paper mentioned in this readme's introduction.
 There you will find full mathematical explanations of the betting strategy.

 ## RESULTS